Chase Date: May 6, 2015

-What a day, and one of the best chase days of the year.
-I was originally planning to chase, but wasn’t expecting it to be so close to home.
-The original hope was to leave around 4pm from Norman and head southwest into SW OK.
-Luckily I had a little easier forecast than that, and a tornado warning was issued near Anadarko/Chickasha for Grady County around 3pm.
+What a day, and one of the best chase days of 2015.
+I had planned to chase, but was not expecting the setup to be so close to home.
+The original hope was to leave around 4pm from Norman and head southwest.
+Luckily, the forecast was a bit easier.
+The first tornado warning came out while I was still at work around 3pm.

-I was on the overpass to I-44 looking to the west at a decent wall cloud.
-Decent motion that was picking up, so I decided to head towards it for a closer look.
-A closer look I got, as I found myself almost under the wall cloud looking at a tornado in the field.
+I was on an overpass over I-44 looking to the west at a decent wall cloud.
+Motion was picking up, so I decided to get a little closer.
+A closer look I got, as I found myself under the wall cloud looking at a tornado in the field.
 What did I do?
-I drove closer, almost up to it before looking above and becoming very worried about a larger tornado coming out of it.
+I drove closer.
+The overall motion overhead made me think twice about being so close.

-So I bailed up to 149th and then back east and south, making pretty good time seeing the next circulation coming over the river and into west Norman.
-A cone was reported, but I never saw a real cone structure, just a lot of rain wrapped goodness.
+So I took I-44 to 149th and circled back around to the west side of Norman.
+The storm was coming over the river and into west Norman.
+A cone tornado was reported, but I never saw anything that would make me think there was a tornado.

 I went down Robinson to 36th and then to Rock Creek and stopped on the bridge over I-35 for a vantage point and seemed to see a tornado to my SW, but I was also becoming concerned about rotation just to my west and even northwest.
 I headed to 24th and made a left to go north.
 I saw a funnel cloud to the west just on the other side of I-35 near 36th ave.